BKWLD/decoy/README.md

 * `put_edit(int $id)` - Updates a record.  `post_edit($id)` is an alias of this function.
 It handles validation, slugification, and file saving like `post_new()`.
 If called via AJAX, will return a 200 code on success.

 * `delete_delete(int $id)` - Deletes a record.  `get_delete($id)` and `post_delete($id)` are aliases of this function.
 If called via AJAX, will return a 200 code on success.

+* `post_attach(int $id)` - Attaches one record to another as in a many-to-many relationship.
+It expects to be invoked on the child controller and there to be a POST var of `parent_id` which is the id of the parent row to relate to.

+* `delete_remove(int $pivot_id)` - Removes a relationship by deleting the row from the pivot table.

 ### Protected properties